 The following user guide explains how to edit your Category Rules: Editing category rules

 When you create a new category rule, it won’t run the rule against any existing categorised transactions - only against uncategorized transactions and new transactions that are imported to PocketSmith in the future.

 However, you can force a category rule to run against your existing transactions!

-- Head to Settings > Category Rules, Saved Searches & Filters
+- Head to Manage > Category Rules, Saved Searches and Filters

 - Ensure Category rules is selected in the left menu

 - Navigate to the category rule you're looking for, click the three-dot menu and select Edit

 At the bottom of the list of merchant keywords, you'll see a section